 Here's some of what I discovered:

 1. Joseph Smith was married to between 28 and 53 women while he was alive (depending on the source), Emma Smith being one of them.
 There are records of marriages and sealings on the Church temple records, as well as affidavits by early members of the Church.
-Emma denied to her dying day (including on her deathbed) that Joseph Smith was engaged in polygamy, and stated
+Emma denied to her dying day (including on her deathbed) that Joseph Smith was engaged in polygamy, and stated,

 2. The reason Emma Smith could possibly have been justified in saying this is that polygamy was only practiced in secret during Joseph Smith's lifetime, and by very few, and Joseph Smith publicly declared it to be a false doctrine several times to the general public.
 This statement was published in the Times and Seasons in October of 1842:

-3. Some of Joseph Smith's plural wives were already married to other men when he told them he'd been commanded by God to marry them.
+All legal contracts of marriage made before a person is baptized into this church, should be held sacred and fulfilled.
+Inasmuch as this church of Christ has been reproached with the crime of fornication, and polygamy: we declare that we believe, that one man should have one wife; and one woman, but one husband, except in the case of death, when either is at liberty to marry again.3.
+Some of Joseph Smith's plural wives were already married to other men when he told them he'd been commanded by God to marry them.
 By some, I mean at least 5.
 He also "tested" some of the Twelve by commanding them to let him marry their wives.
 When they finally agreed, he would tell them he didn't need to, but he'd needed to see where their loyalty was.
 (I always wondered why Brigham Young was known for doing things like this later and always found it despicable.)

 4. Many of Joseph Smith's wives were teenagers when he married them, the youngest being Helen Mar Kimball, who was told she was ensuring the exaltation of all of her family.
 She was 14 and Joseph Smith was 37 at the time.
 Several other wives were 16 or 17 when they were married to him.
 Some were much older.